Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Results

 \subsubsection{Terminal Apoapsis Radius and Energy Prediction}

-Each $\delta \xvec_0$ was propagated through the Taylor series expansion computed from $(t_f, t_0)$.
-The box plot in \cref{fig:energy_apoapsis_error} compares the terminal apoapsis radius and energy error statistics between the Taylor series propagated solution and the integrated solution for each $\delta \xvec_0$.
-The box for each quantity depicts the interquartile range (IQR) or the difference between the upper and lower quartile, the mean is shown as a triangle, the median is a horizontal dark line, the whiskers describe 1.5 times the IQR, and the top five outliers are shown as plus marks.
-Note that the DSTTs expansions are up to third-order, while the first- and second-order STT results are shown.
-In theory, the DSTT propagated perturbations could have lower error than the second-order STT because of this, although this is not the case in this example.
+\cref{fig:energy_apoapsis_error} presents KDE fits to the standard logarithm of apoapsis and terminal energy error for each propagation methods.
+The procedure to obtain these metrics is described in \cref{sec:stt_example}.
+Note that all DSTT expansions are up to third-order, while the first- through third-order STT results are shown.

-For terminal energy, the STM has the greatest error values and largest spread in the data, while the second-order STT errors are the lowest magnitude and lowest spread.
+For terminal energy, the STM has the greatest error values and relatively small spread in the data, while the third-order STT errors are the lowest magnitude and highest spread.
 There is little performance difference for DSTTs with different latent dimensions (the 1-DSTT and 6-DSTT), with only slightly lower median error when increasing the latent dimension from one to six.
-This again verifies the fact that for systems where the largest eigenvalue magnitude is much greater than the others, there is little improvement to be gained from adding more of the second-order CGT bases to the DSTT.
+This again verifies the fact that for systems where the largest eigenvalue magnitude is much greater than the others, there is little improvement in prediction accuracy when adding more of the second-order CGT bases to the DSTT.
 For energy, there is also little difference between the DSTTs constructed with eigenvectors from the second-order CGT (1-DSTT and 6-DSTT) and the DSTT constructed with the dominant eigenpair from the third- and fourth-order CGTs (hoDSTTs).
-However, when using the maximal eigenpairs of the augmented higher-order sCGT and $\varepsilon$-qCGTs to directionalize the DSTTs, there is an order of magnitude improvement in median energy error and a reduction in error spread.
-This demonstrates that using an augmented HOCGT parameterized by either the constituent states (in this case, $r$, $V$, and $\gamma$) in a quantity of interest function or that function itself leads to improved DSTT propagation performance in that quantity of interest.
+However, when using the maximal eigenpairs of the augmented higher-order sCGT and $\varepsilon$-qCGTs to directionalize the DSTTs, median energy error decreases by half an order of magnitude, along with reduction in the 75$^\text{th}$ percentile value.
+This demonstrates that using an augmented HOCGT parameterized by either the constituent states (in this case, $r$, $V$, and $\gamma$) in a quantity of interest function or that function itself can lead to improved DSTT propagation performance in that quantity of interest.